rdhadda/QuizKombat/README.md

 #### 404 Error Page

-- The website title QuizKombat
+- The website title, QuizKombat
 - An error message.
 - A button re-directing the player back to the homepage.